LouiseT2/Seamless_PV_power_forecasting/Vocabulary.md

 - PDF (probability density function): used for continuious variables (!=PMF used for discret)
 - KDE (Kernel Density Estimation)
 - MI (Mutual Information): This is a measure of how much the fact of knowing a variable reduces the uncertainty of another variable.
 It can identify non-linear relationships between random variables.
-- LASSO (Least Absolute Shrinkage and Selection Operator)
+- LASSO (Least Absolute Shrinkage and Selection Operator)
 - ARIMA (Auto Regressive Integrated Moving Average)
 - ARD (Automatic Relevance Determination)
 - MLP (Multiplayer Perceptron): favorit form of ANN